RebornTrack970/MindustryAU/MindustryAU-Chapter6.md

 “We are losing the secto-“ comms cut.

-“The Emperor will not be please.”
+“The Emperor will not be pleased.”
 Said the Commander, with a low and deep voice.

 …